 Dornoch Castle and Whisky Bar

-The extensive whisky bar has won awards as the best whisky bar in the world and is currently the reigning number 1 whisky hotel of the year as named by whiskybase.com
+The extensive whisky stock has won awards as the best whisky bar in the world and is currently the reigning number 1 whisky hotel of the year as named by whiskybase.com.

 - Note: Scotland spells whisky without an “e”.
-When we spelled it as whiskey on our Inveress post, we raised many a Scottish temper in more than a few people.
+When we spelled it as whiskey on our Inverness post, we raised many a Scottish temper in more than a few people.
 We won’t be making that mistake again.
 So when you visit Scotland, be sure to forget what you learned in Ireland, the US and Canada about whiskey, it’s whisky here.

-If you are a whisky lover, Dornoch castle is the perfect place to base your travels as you explore the distilleries of the North Coast 500.Visit their website for bookings and availability.
+If you are a whisky lover, Dornoch castle is the perfect place to base your travels as you explore the distilleries of the route.Visit their website for bookings and availability.

 Glen Ord Distillery

 If you want to get down inside something similar to the Geo of Sclaites, the Whaligoe Steps are a superb trek.
-The Whaligoe Steps consist of 330 steps leading down to one of the most inaccessible harbours in Scotland.
+The Whaligoe Steps consist of 330 steps leading down to one of the most inaccessible harbors in Scotland.
 Dating back to the mid 18th century, the Whaligoe Steps were used by fishermen’s wives to haul fish up in their baskets.
 At its prime, 24 fishing boats were working these waters fishing for herring.

 Wick Heritage Centre